Letters from Tasmanians Against the Pulp mill (TAP)

-Key letters between Tasmanians Against the Pulp mill and official government bodies and others.
+Key letters from TAP Into a Better Tasmania to government bodies and others.
 Click on the link to see the full letter.

 Letter 12 re ANZ funding Gunns’ pulp mill.
 TAP letter and ANZ response.
 The ANZ website says that an ANZ decision on supporting Gunns Ltd proposed pulp mill will only be made after the mill has been 'assessed' by the Tasmanian Government yet Gunns have been saying in recent recently (Eureka Interview with John Gay) that the ANZ is supporting the mill as an underwriter of the project .
 Obviously someone is not telling the truth.
 Read the ANZ response.